-Continuing the legacy: As younger members grow up with the club and learn the importance of volunteering, it is important to have a way of continuing their involvement.
+Continuing the Legacy: As younger members grow up with the club, having learned the importance of volunteering, it is important to have a way of continuing their involvement.
 If your club does not yet sponsor a Leo club, this would be a very natural progression for older children.
-From there, young members can consider involvement in a Campus Lions club, club branch or a virtual club.
+From there, young members can consider involvement in a Campus Lions Club or New Century Lions Club.